-People and Lifestyle of Lower Dolpo:
+People and Lifestyle of Lower Dolpo

 The population of Lower Dolpo is low due to its remoteness/how far it is from the nearest city.
 Those who live there, though, are exceptionally friendly and helpful.
 They welcome guests warmly and live up to the saying that ‘guest is god.’
 They rely on locally grown potatoes, barley, corn, and buckwheat for sustenance.
 They are known to be diligent, disciplined workers, and recently, the younger generations are usually sent to Kathmandu or Nepalgunj for a better education.
 Both the young and old folks are known to be incredibly kind, helpful humans.

-How do I get Lower Dolpo Trek Permit?
+Lower Dolpo Trek Permit

 Two permits are required to trek into Lower Dolpo.
-The first permit is the Nepal Tourism Board, which costs $20 for the first week and $5 per day for additional days.
+The first permit is from the Nepal Tourism Board, which costs $20 for the first week and $5 per day for additional days.
 Also, the Lower Dolpo Trek falls within Shey Phoksundo National Park, and the national park entry fee is $30 per person.
 The permit from NTB can be purchased in Kathmandu from the Nepal Tourism Board office.
 Make sure you bring your passport.
 The national park permit can be bought at the entrance to Shey Phoksundo National Park as well as the national park office in Kathmandu.
 It is better to buy both permits in Kathmandu to make the trek smoother.
 However, we manage both permits for you, and they are included in the cost of the trek.

-How is the Trekking Trail in Lower Dolpo?
+The Trekking Trail in Lower Dolpo Trek

-The trekking trail around the Lower Dolpo area is well managed these days.
+The trekking trail around the Lower Dolpo area is well-managed these days.
 In the lower area of the trek, you’ll walk on a road (though there aren’t any cars).
 The rest of the way, the path follows an age-old trail built and maintained by the locals.
-Some parts of the trail, like on the Numa La and Baga La Passes, are quite narrow, so be careful during these parts.
+Some parts of the trail, like the Numa La and Baga La Passes, are quite narrow, so be careful during these parts.
 The trail leads through villages and completely desolate wilderness areas, so you’ll experience a diversity of landscapes.
 After reaching Shey Phoksundo Lake, you join the same trail as the Upper Dolpo Trek for two days, and then the trail widens and mellows out to Dunai for the last bit of the trek.

-What is the required Physical Fitness level for this Trek?
+Required Physical Fitness level for this Trek

-Lower Dolpo Trek is considered a moderate level trek in the trans-Himalayan area of the Dolpo district.
+Lower Dolpo Trek is considered a moderate-level trek in the trans-Himalayan area of the Dolpo district.
 The trek requires a good level of fitness to have a successful journey.
 If you have regular hiking experience, just try to maintain that before departing for your trek by doing some up and downhill walking.
 The trails are manmade and there are significant elevation changes, so it’s best to do some training beforehand (especially if you don’t have much prior trekking experience).

-It helps to hike in some mountains nearby your home or do some cardio at your local gym to build your stamina.
+It helps to hike in some mountains near your home or do some cardio at your local gym to build your stamina.
 Please consult your doctor or a trainer to get a more personalized fitness regimen to follow.
 As mentioned, if you have previous experience, training just helps you have a more comfortable trek.
 We recommend starting training for about 8 weeks before your departure date.

-What day is the hardest on the Lower Dolpo Trek?
+Hardest on the Lower Dolpo Trek

 The hardest day on the Lower Dolpo Trek is Day 10 when you trek from Numa La Base Camp to Dhanighar via Numa La (5310 meters).
 Another challenging day is the following one – Day 11.
-This day, you trek from Dhanghar to Temche via the Baga La Pass (5170 meters).
-These two days are most difficult because of the drastic changes in altitude.
+On this day, you trek from Dhanghar to Temche via the Baga La Pass (5170 meters).
+These two days are the most difficult because of the drastic changes in altitude.
 Both mornings require an early start to get the best weather.
 Have no fear though, after days of preparation and acclimatization, these climbs are manageable and moreover, they are super fun and exciting.

 What should I do if I get sick on the trail?

 Please don’t be too worried about getting sick on the trail!
-All problems come with a solution and our team is always ready to solve it as quickly as possible.
+All problems come with a solution and our team is always ready to solve them as quickly as possible.
 If you do experience symptoms of altitude sickness, please share them so you can continue the trek safely.
 Please don’t hesitate to tell our guide when you have any sort of problem.
 They are always happy to help!
 The guide will take the necessary action according to your symptoms/level of sickness.
 If it is a minor issue, the guide will take care of you and might recommend staying somewhere for another night to rest.
 If it is a bigger problem, the guide will take you to the nearest hospital.

 Geography of Lower Dolpo: